 - The BASIC interpreter is full featured with floating point, 64-bit integers and string variables, long variable names, arrays of floats, integers or strings with multiple dimensions, extensive string handling and user defined subroutines and functions.
 Typically it will execute a program up to 100,000 lines per second.
 MMBasic allows the embedding of compiled C programs for high performance functions and the running program can be protected from being listed or modified by a PIN number. - Support for all Raspberry Pi Pico input/output pins.
 These can be independently configured as digital input or output, analog input, frequency or period measurement and counting.
-Within MMBasic the I/O pins can be dynamically configured as inputs or outputs with or without pullups or pulldowns.
+Within MMBasic the I/O pins can be dynamically configured as inputs or outputs.
 MMBasic commands will generate pulses and can be used to transfer data in parallel.
 Interrupts can be used to notify when an input pin has changed state.
 PWM outputs can be used to create various sounds, control servos or generate computer controlled voltages for driving equipment that uses an analogue input (e.g. motor controllers).
 In addition, pins that are not exposed on the Raspberry Pi Pico can be accessed using MMBasic allowing it to be used on other modules that use the RP2040 processor. - Support for TFT LCD display panels using parallel, SPI and I2C interfaces allowing the BASIC program to display text and draw lines, circles, boxes, etc in up to 16 million colours.
 Resistive touch controllers on these panels are also supported allowing them to be used as sophisticated input devices.
 LCD panels can cost as little as US\$7 and provide a low cost, high tech graphical user interface.
-For higher speed and greater resolution SSD1963 based TFT screens are also supported. - Full support for SD cards.
+For higher speed and greater resolution SSD1963 based TFT screens are also supported. - Flexible program and data storage.
+Programs and data can be read/written from an internal file system (size 688KB) or to an externally connected SD Card up to 32GB formatted as FAT16 or FAT32.
 This includes opening files for reading, writing or random access and loading and saving programs.
-The firmware will work with cards up to 32GB formatted in FAT16 or FAT32 and the files created can also be read and written on personal computers running Windows, Linux or the Mac operating system. - Programming and control is done via the USB interface.
+The SD Card can also be read/written on personal computers running Windows, Linux or the Mac operating system. - Programming and control is done via the USB interface.
 All that is needed is a laptop/desktop computer running a VT100 terminal emulator.
 Once the program has been written and debugged the PicoMite can be instructed to automatically run the program on power up with no user intervention. - A full screen editor is built into the PicoMite and can edit the whole program in one session.
 It includes advanced features such as colour coded syntax, search and copy, cut and paste to and from a clipboard. - Programs can be easily transferred from a desktop or laptop computer (Windows, Mac or Linux) using the XModem protocol or by streaming the program over the serial console input. - A comprehensive range of communications protocols are implemented including I2C, asynchronous serial, RS232, SPI and 1-Wire.
 These can be used to communicate with many sensors (temperature, humidity, acceleration, etc) as well as for sending data to test equipment. - The PicoMite has built in commands to directly interface with infrared remote controls, the DS18B20 temperature sensor, LCD display modules, battery backed clock, numeric keypads and more. - Power requirements are 2.0 to 5.5 volts at 10 to 42 mA.